EventideSystems/decidodeck-prototype/doc/DESIGN.md

 Decidodeck offers an alternative, replacing linear diagrams with a system of small, interoperable tools and processes that capture emotional nuance, contradiction, and systemic complexity.

-The platform is built around three core architectural elements: Workspaces, People, and the Tool Library.
-These components are deeply interconnected and continually shaped by a dynamic layer of user-generated glyphs, which serve as the expressive medium linking strategy, emotion, and collaboration.
+The platform is built around three core architectural elements: **Workspaces**, **People**, and the **Tool Library**.
+These components are deeply interconnected and continually shaped by a dynamic layer of user-generated **glyphs**, which serve as the expressive medium linking strategy, emotion, and collaboration.

 ### Workspaces